-Los Ausines (Burgos, Spain) is home to one of the treasures of our Romanesque period, none other than the church belonging to the old Castilian monastery of San Quirce.
+Today we take a closer look at some truly remarkable gargoyles.
+In Los Ausines (Burgos) we find one of the treasures of Castilian Romanesque architecture: the church belonging to the former monastery of San Quirce.

-The monastery is said to have legendary origins.
-According to tradition, it was founded in 929 by the Count of Castile, Fernán González, to commemorate his first victory over the Moors.
+The monastery is attributed a legendary origin.
+Medieval chronicles tell us that it was founded in 929 by Count Fernán González of Castile to commemorate his first victory over the “Moors,” using the term in its medieval sense.

-Although the church itself is Romanesque, the top of the tower is Baroque.
-It was built in the 17th century and it’s here that the magnificent gargoyles can be seen.
+Although the church itself is Romanesque, the upper section of the tower is Baroque.
+It was built in the seventeenth century, and it is there that the magnificent gargoyles are located.

-There is also a man pulling the hair of two human figures underneath him, which could perhaps be an anthropomorphic devil grasping two sinners.
+There is also an anthropomorphic demon pulling the hair of two human figures positioned beneath its body, which could be interpreted as a demon seizing two sinners.

-The human figures are splendid.
-They are clothed men, two with long tunics and one crouching with his arms down the side of his body.
-We can also see another two men with gestures commonly seen in gargoyles: one is pulling his hair as a sign of anger or madness, and the other is pulling his mouth, a gesture with a variety of meanings, depending on the author (unconcerned, related to greed).
+The human figures are remarkable.
+They depict clothed men, two of them wearing long tunics, and another crouching with his arms held alongside his body.
+We also see two additional men displaying gestures commonly found in gargoyles: one pulling his hair as a sign of anger or madness, and the other pulling at his mouth, a gesture with various possible meanings (desperation or an allusion to gluttony).

 REBOLD BENTON, J., Holy Terrors.
 Gargoyles on medieval buildings, New York, Abbeville Press, 1997.